 Yeti Tundra 45

 Lastly, if you are wanting a high-end cooler that will be great for camping and can take the wear and tear of consistent use, the Yeti Tundra 45 is your best bet.
 Yeti is the reigning champion of coolers and you can’t go wrong with anything you purchase from them.
+You can compare prices for the Yeti Tundra 45 on Amazon and Yeti.

 -Wash, cut, and peel all vegetables and fruit.